Strayer University: 20th century

 Sondra Stallard was named the thirteenth president of Strayer University in May 2007.
 Stallard had been dean since 1996.
 Stallard previously served as dean of the school of continuing and professional studies at the University of Virginia.

 Strayer enrollment grew in the decade 2001–2010, from 14,009 in the fall of 2001 to 60,711 in the fall of 2010.
 Enrollment dropped to 42,975 by 2015.
 In 2010 the U.S. Department of Education, reported that the repayment rate of federal student loans at Strayer University was 25 percent.
 Strayer claimed its loan repayment rate to be 55 percent.

-In 2011 the Washington Post claimed that Strayer had a 15 percent graduation rate, listing it among the lowest college graduation rates in the Washington, D.C., area.
+In 2011, the Washington Post claimed that Strayer had a 15 percent graduation rate, listing it among the lowest college graduation rates in the Washington, D.C., area.
 Strayer claimed the graduation rate for its full cohort of bachelor's students was 33 percent.
-In December 2011, the university acquired the Jack Welch Management Institute from Chancellor University for about $7 million.
+In December 2011, it acquired the Jack Welch Management Institute from Chancellor University for about $7 million.
 The institute offers a fully online Executive MBA program, as well as certificate programs.
 In 2012, Michael Plater was named fourteenth president of Strayer University.
 Previously, he served as provost and chief academic officer.

 On August 9, 2012, the syndicated comic strip Doonesbury described Strayer's unusually high executive compensation as part of a series of satirical strips on for-profit education.
 In addition to reporting Silberman's 2009 compensation (which it described as fifty times more than Harvard's president), the strip said that in the same year that Strayer spent $1,300 per student on instruction, it spent $2,500 per student on marketing and returned $4,500 per student in profit.